soundbloom/soundbloom.github.io/_posts/2025-06-18-content-guidelines.md

 - Do not use emojis in any metadata.
 - Do not include version information in the title — use the separate version field.
   - For example, do not put `God’s Plan (Radio Edit)` as the title, only put `God’s Plan`.

----

-## Account Status

-- SoundBloom reserves the right to revoke your access to any supported platforms if you violate these guidelines.
-- SoundBloom reserves the right to terminate your deal entirely for egregious violations.
-- If parasiting behavior is found on any Content ID platform, SoundBloom will revoke your access to all Content ID tools.

----

-> These guidelines are not comprehensive and each platform has their own guidelines.
-If content delivered does not meet a specific platform's guidelines, it may be rejected.
-{: .prompt-danger }